 Capitol News Illinois is a nonprofit news service operated by the Illinois Press Foundation that provides coverage of state government to newspapers, broadcast outlets and other media throughout Illinois.
 It is funded by donations from the Illinois Press Foundation and the Robert R. McCormick Foundation, by significant gifts from the Illinois Broadcasters Foundation and the Southern Illinois Editorial Association, and by individual donors.

 The mission of Capitol News Illinois is to provide credible and unbiased coverage of state government.
-Capitol News Illinois provides year-round, daily coverage of the Legislature, including committee hearings; state agencies and issues; state office holders; and the Illinois Supreme Court and legal matters.
+Capitol News Illinois provides year-round, daily coverage of the General Assembly, including committee hearings; state agencies and issues; state office holders; and the Illinois Supreme Court and legal matters.

 Content – stories, photos, videos, audio files and newspaper graphics – is available for Illinois news organizations to use in their print, broadcast and digital products.
 Capitol News Illinois’ success depends on this partnership with media and online outlets around the state.

 Capitol News Illinois was born out of discussions that began a few years ago among Illinois Press Foundation Board members about how to address the shrinking press corps at the Statehouse.
 With media companies closing their Statehouse bureaus and reallocating reporting resources, the number of journalists based in the Capitol has dwindled significantly.

 The Illinois Press Foundation has created Capitol News Illinois to provide media outlets with state government coverage that news consumers can trust.
 We believe having an engaged and informed public is essential to our state’s success.
 So, too, is having a government that’s held accountable by their constituents.